 - You’ll get money faster.
 By accepting payments with your online registration form, the funds will be transferred quickly so you can pay for other expenses related to your event, saving you time and money.
 You’ll also know who to hold a spot for at the event because you’ll know they actually paid.

 - It’s easier for registrants.
-Registering and paying for a spot online is faster than writing a check and mailing it in.
+Registering and paying for a spot online is faster and frictionless compared to writing a check and mailing it in.
 The registrants will also know their payment is secure due to the SSL (security encryption) that’s implemented throughout the registration process.

 - Keep track of registrant payments automatically.
 A registrant’s payment will be automatically connected with their account in your database.
 Online payments also make it easier to communicate about balances that are due, and you can track how much money you receive on a regular basis (daily, weekly, monthly, etc.).